Emirii/MdEditorBundle/README.md

 $formMapper->add('content', MarkdownType::class);
 ```

 Then in your templates you can use Twig's markdown parser or whatever other parser you'd like.
-I also like [KNP Markdown Bundle](https://github.com/KnpLabs/KnpMarkdownBundle).
+I also like [Twig Markdown Extra](https://github.com/twigphp/markdown-extra).
 ```
 {{ content|markdown_to_html }}
 ```